 The cruise bus station is located near the terminals, so in case you can’t walk, you can take a round-trip ticket (prices starting at 3€), and the bus will drop you off at the Columbus Monument.
 Cruise buses don’t have fixed timetables – they depend on the arrival and departure times of the ships in port.

-1.1.
-La Sagrada Familia
+1. Sagrada Familia

-Obstructed during wars, the creation of the Cathedral resumed after 1950 and is anticipated to be completed in 2026, commemorating the centenary of Gaudi’s death.
+Obstructed during wars, the creation of the fascinating cathedral resumed after 1950 and is anticipated to be completed in 2026, commemorating the centenary of Gaudi’s death.
 Sagrada Familia architecture reflects his religious views and the whole temple is an ode to nature.

 How to Get to Sagrada Familia from the Barcelona Cruise Port?

-The surrounding area is large and beautiful, it is packed with cafes, street sellers, parks, and restaurants.
+- The surrounding area is large and beautiful, it is packed with cafes, street sellers, parks, and restaurants.
 The Cathedral is so huge and impressive that you’ll need at least 10 minutes just to go around it and admire its imposing architecture.

-1.2.
-Casa Batlló
+2. Casa Batlló

-Located on one of the main Barcelona’s shopping and business avenues – Passeig de Gràcia, in the heart of the Eixample district, Casa Batlló is another Gaudi’s masterpiece and one of the finest architectural examples of Gaudi’s personal approach to Catalan Modernism.
+Located on one of main Barcelona’s shopping and business avenues – Passeig de Gràcia, in the heart of the Eixample district, Casa Batlló is another Gaudi’s masterpiece and one of the finest architectural examples of Gaudi’s personal approach to Catalan Modernism.

 At the beginning of the 20th century, Passeig de Gràcia was a prestigious place where wealthy families used to live.
 That’s how a rich textile industrialist Josep Batlló decided to buy an old house for his family in the middle of the avenue.
-He wanted his house to be unique and distinct, and he hired Antoni Gaudi in 1904 to redesign the house in an audacious and innovative architectural style that would make his house stand out among other houses in the avenue.
+He wanted his house to be unique and distinct, and he hired Antoni Gaudi in 1904 to redesign the house in an audacious and innovative architectural style that would make his house stand out among other houses on the avenue.